 PDF £3.50 buy

 Five years in the making, a new collection of over 50 new pansemic, asemic, ink poems, water poems, grid poems, abstract letters and word portraits.
-All in monochrome, the collection is closed with an essay, available to read soon, on The Learned Pig.
+All in monochrome, the collection is closed with an essay.

 This is a book about technology and its absence, about materiality and the body, and hands, that are required for touch.
 A book about sex, eroticism, pornography, violence.
 A book that asks, abstractly, are letters shaped like bodies?
 Are letters like faces, captured in a screen?

 The poems are hand wrought in black, grey, silver and white, fashioned with indian ink, paint and pen, worked with techniques edging around writing, vying with abstraction, watercolour and constantly harrying both semantic meaning with messed letters and word composition with busy pages.